Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Map/OpenScene/readme.md

 # Open a scene (Portal item)

-This sample demonstrates how to open a scene from a Portal item.
+Open a scene from a Portal item.
 Just like Web Maps are the ArcGIS format for maps, Web Scenes are the ArcGIS format for scenes.
 These scenes can be stored in ArcGIS Online or Portal.

 ![](OpenScene.jpg)